|

 16.3.
 Solving Network Faxing Issues

-Only Class 2 or Class 2.0 fax modems can be
+Class 2 or Class 2.x fax modems are recommended for faxing

-used over a network, due to Class 1 fax being very timing sensitive.
+over a network, due to Class 1 being very timing sensitive.
+Many

 The Faxing software you use also needs to be configured for Class 2